 Some Well-Known Bingo Sponsorship Deals

 You’ll find that the major bingo sites have granted a massive number of sponsorship deals, and these nearly always focus on the demographic most likely to play bingo online.
 So, many of these sponsorship deals are with daytime TV programmes and soap operas.
 Perhaps the most famous sponsorship deal signed by a bingo site was Tombola’s sponsorship of Emmerdale, the soap opera enjoyed by millions of people each week.
-The fact that Bet365Bingo then took over the sponsorship of the show further proves how valuable sponsorship deals are to bingo companies.

 There have been many other TV shows sponsored by bingo sites as well, such as The Jeremy Kyle Show, which was sponsored by Foxy Bingo, and The Chase, which was sponsored by Gala Bingo.
 Dream Bingo, which is owned by Beltway, even sponsored the Inside Soap Awards in 2015, which brought them huge amounts of publicity.